anilbhatt1/EPAI_Phase1/S12_Packages/README.md

 - We want **import pack1** to import entire modules for us.
 We can achieve this by editing **init.py inside pack1** as follows.

 ![import_via_init](https://github.com/anilbhatt1/EPAI_Phase1/blob/master/S12_Packages/import_via_init.png)

 - But this also comes with disadvantage.
 To get a value we have to use **pack1.pack1_1.module1_1a.values**.
-We can resolve this by using * as shown below in init.py file.
+We can resolve this by using * as shown in below init.py file.

 ![import_all](https://github.com/anilbhatt1/EPAI_Phase1/blob/master/S12_Packages/import_all.png)

-- But if we give as above, we will run into trouble incase directory names change. eg: 'common' changes to 'scripts', then entire import statements will start failing.
-We can resolve this by giving relative path as shown below.
+- But if we give as above, we will run into trouble incase directory names change. eg: **'common'** changes to **'scripts'**, then entire import statements will start failing.
+We can resolve this by giving **relative path** as shown below.

 ![relative_path](https://github.com/anilbhatt1/EPAI_Phase1/blob/master/S12_Packages/relative_path.png)

 - Let us say, we want to expose only certain functions and values via import.
 We can achieve that using **all** as shown below

 ![all](https://github.com/anilbhatt1/EPAI_Phase1/blob/master/S12_Packages/all.png)

 - We can also give combination of **all** from various subpackages in main init.py like below.
+- Check second_package_imports/package_imports/common/models and second_package_imports/package_imports/main.py
-Check common/models and common/main.py to understand the usage and convenience we can achieve through this.
+to understand the usage and convenience we can achieve through this.
     __all__ = (posts_pkg.__all__ +
             users_pkg.__all__)